 • Adjustable automation levels -- from manually controlling each weapon mount and FCS, to delegating partial or full fleet command to the AI.
 It's also possible to control both sides by hand at the same time.

 • A highly flexible editor that allows modification of ship classes (down to penetration and fire-control tables, armor, dynamic), detailed damage, environment and deployment.
-It should be easy to create custom battles beyond built-in scenarios, such as a Battle of Tsushima.
+It should be easy to create custom battles beyond built-in scenarios.

 • The editor is integrated into the same interface as the normal gameplay mode, exposing all parameters and status data, allowing modifications and scenario generation at any time.